 PicLink consists of 36 tiles and instructions with a variety of fun ways to play.
 An added challenge is to invent your own ways to play.

-Designed specifically to benefit people with cognitive and memory impairment, PicLink is a wonderful game for younger people as well.
-The games are based upon exercises that research has shown improves brain connections and enhances memory.
+Designed specifically to benefit people with cognitive and memory impairment.
+As a matter of fact, the game variations are all based upon exercises that research has shown improves brain connections and enhances memory.
+For these reasons and more, PicLink is a wonderful game for younger people as well.

 - Reinforces the memory process